-Bill Baxley's famously succinct reply, which was typed on his official letterhead, can be seen below.
-The next year, a member of the United Klans of America named Robert Chambliss was found guilty of the murders and remained in prison until his death in 1985.
-Throughout the trial, a young law student named Doug Jones could be found in the gallery, intently watching the case having skipped his classes.
-25 years later, then a US Attorney, Jones succesfully prosecuted the last two Klansmen involved in the bombing.
+Bill Baxley’s famously succinct reply, which was typed on his official letterhead, can be seen below.
+The next year, a member of the United Klans of America named Robert Chambliss was found guilty of the murders.
+He remained in prison until his death in 1985.

 Full transcript follows.
 This letter, along with 124 other fascinating pieces of correspondence, can be found in the bestselling book, Letters of Note.
 For more info, visit Books of Note.

 February 28, 1976

 “Dr.” Edward R. Fields

 National States Rights Party

 Dear “Dr.” Fields: